simonkorosec/ServeUp/API_DOC.md

 - `orders/refresh/?id_restavracija=id`
 - request type: GET
-- Retrive all new and cancelled orders for the specified restaurant since tha last call of this API
+- Retrive all new,cancelled and checked_in orders for the specified restaurant since tha last call of this API
-- Returnes a status indicator and two lists
+- Returnes a status indicator and three lists
 - Status:
   * 0 - Error
   * 1 - Ok